juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 the reason is to move the fan from the "center" of the upper compartment to the <--front, because the PSU needs air flow. </br>
 upper compartment and lower compartment are separated by a large metallic wall, bottom airflow does Not affect upper airflow. </br>

-inside the upper front chamber of the case has metallic rails that can hold the 120mm fan very easy, fits nice. </br>
+inside the upper front chamber of the case has metallic rails that can hold the 120mm fan easy, fits nice. </br>
 but there is another problem: the cable of the PSU Fan is under the main board,  </br>
 requires to remove the mainboard completely to remove the Fan cable,  </br>
 the Fan cable is very long, connects to the front of the Board. </br>

 the case has 2x small square holes on the front, between the upper and lower compartments, </br>
 where the fan cable & VGA cables can go nice, but those holes need to be widened  </br>
-if want to run 2x VGA 6+2-pin cables from the upper chamber to the lower chamber in 1 hole, difficult. </br>
+if want to run 2x VGA 6+2-pin cables from the upper chamber to the lower chamber in 1 hole, is difficult. </br>

-i´ve tried to remove the 120mm Fan cable without removing the board, Not recommended, it could damage something on the back of the board. </br>
+i´ve tried to remove the 120mm Fan cable without removing the board, Not recommended, could damage something on the back of the board. </br>

-also requires to cut the cables from the original PSU, or buy a damaged Mac 5,1 PSU and cut the cables,  </br>
+also requires to cut cables from the original PSU, or buy a damaged Mac 5,1 PSU and cut the cables,  </br>
-also cut cables from the New ATX / SFF PSU to join both, and a ATX v2 24-Pin Extension, to cut it in half, </br>
+also cut cables from the New ATX / SFF PSU to join both, + an ATX v2 24-Pin Extension or Y, to cut it, </br>
-buy extra / replacement cables for the New PSU is an option, some china manufacturers change desing of the PSU cables in the middle of production, </br>
+to buy extra / replacement cables for the New PSU is an option, but some china manufacturers change desing of the PSU in the middle of production, </br>
 the same PSU cables may Not be compatible with the PSU, need a PSU tester & DMM "Digital Multi Meter". </br>

-The Original Mac 5,1 PSU has a custom connector required, </br>
+The Original Mac 5,1 PSU has a custom connector *Required, </br>
 that connector is behind an aluminium panel, behind the DVD drives, easy to remove. </br>
 connects the PSU to the Mainboard. </br>